 I also found out that the route had had to be changed at the last minute: the council had told them on Thursday that they were closing part of the riverside path to resurface it.

 The new course had us run along a grassy path to a steep slope down to the still-open part of the riverside path.
 An extra bit up to the playground was added to make up for any distance lost by the shorter grassy route.

 How did I get on?

 I heard complaints about the grassy part, but I found it no worse than my home parkrun.
-The worst bit for me was the really steep but down to the river: I was too fearful of falling to run, so I had to walk it.
+The worst bit for me was the really steep path down to the river: I was too fearful of falling to run, so I had to walk it.
 Luckily, it was very short.